 These devices include:

 Standalone preamps are simply preamps that are separate from other audio components.
 This unofficial title essentially refers to mic preamps that are not built into mixing consoles or recording devices.
-I’ve also made a point, in the examples provided, to separate standalone preamps from audio interfaces (which we’ll get to shortly).
+In the examples provided, I've also made a point to separate standalone preamps from audio interfaces (which we'll get to shortly).

 These preamps work to boost mic level signal to line level with gain.
 Some are more complex and have greater functionality than others.
 Some have more inputs and outputs than others.
 However, each of these preamps is its own audio unit.